dnutiu/extras-de-cont/README.md

 ## AI-Assisted Development

-This project supports AI-assisted development via [OpenCode](https://github.com/anomalyco/opencode).
+This project supports AI-assisted development.

 A skill is provided for adding new bank statement parsers.
 When using an AI coding assistant, it can load the skill at `.agents/skills/add-bank-statement/SKILL.md` to guide the process.
 The skill covers rule class creation, registration, RBS signatures, test patterns, and fixture anonymization.

-The project maintains a [MemPalace](https://github.com/anomalyco/mempalace) knowledge graph (`mempalace.yaml`) that organizes the codebase into wings and rooms.
-AI agents can query this to learn about the project structure, existing parsers, test patterns, and conventions without reading every file.

 For more context, see `AGENTS.md`.